Mahi7828/RL_Agent_Quant/README.md

 # RL_Agent_Quant
 Course Project at IIT Bombay.
-Working on RL agent to maximize stock trading profits while managing risk
+Build an RL agent to maximize stock trading profits while managing risk Details are provided in the markdowns of the notebooks uploaded on the repo.
+Thankyou